 In this way, the Statement of Retained Earnings serves as a bridge, or connecting link, between the Balance Sheet and Income Statement.

 The Statement of Retained Earnings equation is as follows:

 Net income = Preferred stock dividends paid

 – Common stock dividends paid

 Note that dividend payments are not considered expenses and do not appear on the Income Statement.
-Dividend payments are not expenses because they are taken from net income, after all expenses have been subtracted from revenues.
+Dividend payments are not expenses because they are taken from "net income" after subtracting all "expenses" from "revenues."

-from previous periods, to create the current retained earnings balance.
+Each period's retained earnings add to the cumulative total from previous periods, to create the current retained earnings balance.

 This example Statement of Retained Earnings in Exhibit 2 is from the same set of company reporting statements appearing throughout this encyclopedia.
 The statement set also includes an example Income Statement, Balance Sheet and Statement of Changes in Financial Position.